ubububub/A-B-Testing-for-Pricing/README.md

 Decoy Variant: Users choose between basic, decoy, and premium.

 ### Analysis Methods
-Statistical Significance: Uses the p-value from a T-test on ARPU to demonstrate you if the ARPU difference between variants is significant or due to chance.
+Statistical Significance: Uses the p-value from a T-test on ARPU to demonstrate if the ARPU difference between variants is significant or due to chance.

 Bayesian Probability: Calculates the specific probability that the decoy variant is better than the control.